jarora2521/TherapyJournal/README.md

-# TherapyNest
+# TherapyJournal
 An AI-enhanced journal to track mental well-being, built with Java Spring Boot.

-# 🌱 TherapyNest: AI-Powered Mental Health Journal
+# 🌱 TherapyJournal: AI-Powered Mental Health Journal

 **A smart journaling companion that tracks your emotions, analyzes your thoughts, and suggests personalized mental health resources—powered by Java Spring Boot and AI.**